makerdao/community/governance/polls/Ratification Poll - Monetalis Lusitano, UK Green Economy SME Wholesale Lending (MIP68) - May 9, 2022.md

 ---
-title: Ratification Poll for Monetalis Lusitano: UK Green Economy SME Wholesale Lending (MIP68) - May 9, 2022
+title: Ratification Poll for Monetalis Lusitano, UK Green Economy SME Wholesale Lending (MIP68) - May 9, 2022
 summary: MIP68 is a self-contained collateral onboarding MIP that will onboard and activate a RWA vault backed by the assets of a trust arranged by Monetalis.
 discussion_link: https://forum.makerdao.com/t/mip68-monetalis-lusitano-uk-green-economy-sme-wholesale-lending/13789
 vote_type: Plurality Voting
 categories:
    - MIPs
+   - High Impact
 options:
    0: Abstain
    1: Yes